NimbleArchitect/kubectl-ice/README.md

 # kubectl-ice
-A kubectl plugin that lets you can see the running configuration of all containers that are running inside pods, I created it so I could peer inside the pods and see the details of containers (sidecars) running in a pod and then extended it so all containers could be viewed at once.
+A kubectl plugin that lets you can see details of all containers that are running inside pods, I created it so I could peer inside the pods and see the details of containers (sidecars) running in a pod and then extended it so all containers could be viewed at once.

 ice lists useful information about the (sidecar) containers present inside a pod, useful for trouble-shooting multi container issues.
 You can view volume,